 The system can also keep track of employee motivation and take corrective action before it starts affecting productivity.

 In today’s business environment, every second counts.
-And keeping pace with the business changes is the need of the hour.
+Keeping pace with business changes is the need of the hour.

 Hence, such performance measurement and development systems can make employees and organizations more responsive to changes.

-Data-driven real-time performance management systems will result in higher productivity, greater business impact, and higher employee satisfaction.
+Data-driven real-time performance management systems will increase productivity, significantly impact business, and improve employee satisfaction.

 These systems can cut down the time spent by the organization in a typical appraisal cycle drastically.

-Think of start-ups and small companies that are growing rapidly, and need to be extremely responsive to the business environment.
+This can be especially beneficial for start-ups and small companies that must be highly responsive to the business environment.

 Another advantage is that these systems remove supervisor bias and errors.